firewire01/ms3contactapi/README.md

 					- Update -> Update Contact if all fields are valid.
 			- Details -> Display details of the contact by id
 	- Add Contact -> This will create the contact.
-		- Supply all required fields:
+		- Supply all required fields: All fields are considered vital info for the contact.
 			- First Name
 			- Last Name
 			- Date of Birth